openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/frontend-extensions.rst

 understand the entire flow.

 This API is applicable to new frontends only, which exist for ONNX, TensorFlow Lite, PaddlePaddle, and TensorFlow.
-If a different model format is used, follow legacy :doc:`Model Optimizer Extensions <../legacy-features/transition-legacy-conversion-api/legacy-model-optimizer-extensibility>` guide.

 .. note::